Theodor W. Adorno: Music and the culture industry

 Adorno's reputation as a musicologist remains controversial.
 His sweeping criticisms of jazz and championing of the Second Viennese School in opposition to Stravinsky have caused him to fall out of favor.
-The distinguished American scholar Richard Taruskin declared Adorno to be "preposterously over-rated."
+The distinguished American scholar Richard Taruskin declared Adorno to be "preposterously overrated."
 The eminent pianist and critic Charles Rosen saw Adorno's book The Philosophy of New Music as "largely a fraudulent presentation, a work of polemic that pretends to be an objective study."
-Even a fellow Marxist such as the historian and jazz critic Eric Hobsbawm saw Adorno's writings as containing "some of the stupidest pages ever written about jazz".
+Even a fellow Marxist such as the historian and jazz critic Eric Hobsbawm saw Adorno's writings as containing "some of the stupidest pages ever written about jazz."
 The British philosopher Roger Scruton saw Adorno as producing "reams of turgid nonsense devoted to showing that the American people are just as alienated as Marxism requires them to be, and that their cheerful life-affirming music is a 'fetishized' commodity, expressive of their deep spiritual enslavement to the capitalist machine."
 Irritation with Adorno's tunnel vision started even while he was alive.
 He may have championed Schoenberg, but the composer notably failed to return the compliment: "I have never been able to bear the fellow [...]
 It is disgusting, by the way, how he treats Stravinsky."
-Another composer, Luciano Berio said, in interview, "It's not easy to completely refute anything that Adorno writes – he was, after all, one of the most acute, and also one of the most negative intellects to excavate the creativity of the past 150 years...
+Another composer, Luciano Berio, said in an interview, "It's not easy to completely refute anything that Adorno writes—he was, after all, one of the most acute, and also one of the most negative, intellects to excavate the creativity of the past 150 years...
 He forgets that one of the most cunning and interesting aspects of consumer music, the mass media, and indeed of capitalism itself, is their fluidity, their unending capacity for adaptation and assimilation."